wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-4.&emsp;True vision is the natural perception of spiritual sight, but it [true vision] is still a correction rather than a fact.
+4. True vision is the natural perception of spiritual sight, but it [true vision] is still a correction rather than a fact.
 <sup>2</sup>Spiritual sight is symbolic, and therefore not a device for knowing.
 <sup>3</sup>It [spiritual sight] is, however, a means of right perception, which brings it [spiritual sight] into the proper domain of the miracle.
 <sup>4</sup>A “vision of God” would be a miracle rather than a revelation.